 The strategy was proven useful in two hypothetical case studies (nanosilver and nanotitanium dioxide).
 Nevertheless, it was concluded that improvement is needed for the documentation of the information from laboratory testing of nanomaterials to support read-across.
 Particularly relevant physicochemical properties of the nanomaterials and test conditions need more detailed descriptions.
 Further, the scientific community needs to continue to develop test methods that can characterise certain behaviours of nanomaterials to support read-across.

 Nanotechnology is developing rapidly.
 It offers us miniature laboratories on computer chips, UV-filters in sun screens and numerous other new potential products.
 Much is still unknown on the potential risks of nanotechnology for humans and the environment.
-Therefore, RIVM contributes to better risk assessment of nanomaterials by performing research and providing risk analyses and policy advice.
+Therefore, RIVMNational Institute for Public Health and the Environment contributes to better risk assessment of nanomaterials by performing research and providing risk analyses and policy advice.